The Moduli Stack of Compact Metric Spaces: Introduction

 \section{Introduction}

 The space \(\topGH\) of isometry classes of compact metric spaces equipped with the Gromov--Hausdorff distance plays an important role in metric geometry as a coarse moduli space of compact metric spaces.
 However, since there exist nontrivial families parametrizing mutually isometric objects, the Gromov--Hausdorff space does not serve as a fine moduli space.
-In contrast, in algebraic geometry, the theory of algebraic stacks—introduced by Deligne and Mumford and later generalized and developed by Artin—has provided fine moduli for a wide range of moduli problems in the form of algebraic stacks.
+In contrast, in algebraic geometry, the theory of algebraic stacks was introduced by Deligne--Mumford and later generalized and developed by Artin.
+This theory provides fine moduli for a wide range of moduli problems in the form of algebraic stacks.
 Today, algebraic stacks are widely recognized as the correct geometric framework for discussing moduli problems in algebraic geometry.
-In this paper, by mimicing the theory of moduli stacks from algebraic geometry into the setting of metric spaces, we construct a fine moduli stack of compact metric spaces and demonstrate that the theory of stacks provides an effective framework for moduli problems in metric geometry as well.
+In this paper, we construct a fine moduli stack of compact metric spaces by adapting the theory of moduli stacks to metric spaces.
+We show that the theory of stacks provides an effective framework for moduli problems in metric geometry as well.
 This theory can be regarded as a partial realization of what was suggested by Gromov in \cite[{3.11~{ \(\frac{3}{4}_+\)}}]{Gromov}.

 In this paper, in order to develop the theory of stacks appropriately in the context of metric geometry, we introduce a Grothendieck topology---what we call the \(\lhftop\) topology \confer{\cref{def-lhf-top}}---on the category \(\tbMet\) of totally bounded metric spaces.
 By viewing proper \Hfibs as families of compact metric spaces parametrized by metric spaces, we then define a stack \(\stGH\) over \(\tbMet_{\lhftop}\) \confer{\cref{def-stGH}}.
-We further show that \(\stGH\) can be presented as a quotient stack obtained by dividing a sheaf of relations---what we call a naive metric stack of quotient type \confer{\cref{def-naive-metric-stack} and \cref{def-of-quot-type}}---see \cref{prop-stGH-quot}.
+We further show that \(\stGH\) can be presented as a quotient stack \confer{\cref{prop-stGH-quot}}.
+We call such a stack a naive metric stack of quotient type \confer{\cref{def-naive-metric-stack} and \cref{def-of-quot-type}}.
 Finally, we prove that \(\stGH\) satisfies the appropriate properties of a fine moduli in the category of naive metric stacks of quotient type \confer{\cref{prop-fine-moduli-GH}}.

 Our main result is the following:

 \begin{theoremA} The moduli stack \(\stGH\) of compact metric spaces \confer{\cref{def-stGH}} is a naive metric stack of quotient type \confer{\cref{prop-stGH-quot}}.
 Moreover, for any naive metric stack \(\mcX\) of quotient type, pulling back the universal object \(\stGH_1\to\stGH\) induces a one-to-one correspondence between representable proper \Hfibs \(\mcP\to \mcX\) \confer{\cref{def-rep-prop-Hfib}} of stacks in groupoids over \(\tbMet_{\lhftop}\) and morphisms \(\mcX\to \stGH\) of stacks in groupoids over \(\tbMet_{\lhftop}\) \confer{\cref{prop-fine-moduli-GH}}. \end{theoremA}